Are you feeling small but very painful lump on your foot? Confused …! that is it corn and Plantar Warts ? Well you need not to be….!

 How To Use Apple Cider Vinegar To Treat Warts & corns?

-To use apple cider vinegar for treating warts and corns is very easy.
+To use apple cider vinegar for treating Plantar Warts and corns is very easy.
 So just follow down these steps:

 1) Mix 2 parts of apple cider vinegar in one part of water.